Mrprince-star/pi-tracker/README.md

-- **Real**: every calculator and tool, snapshot history, the historical chart, CSV export, theme switching, and the actual Pi payment flow (once deployed and opened inside Pi Browser).
+- **Real**: every calculator and tool, snapshot history, the historical chart, CSV export, theme switching, and the actual Pi payment flow (once deployed and opened inside Pi Browser from your mobile phone).
 - **Not yet live**: ads.
 The interstitial ad call only fires once this app is approved for the Pi Ad Network — until then it silently does nothing.